EleutherAI/lm-evaluation-harness/docs/new_task_guide.md

 `lm-evaluation-harness` is a framework that strives to support a wide range of zero- and few-shot evaluation tasks on autoregressive language models (LMs).

-This documentation page provides a walkthrough to get started creating your own task.
+This documentation page provides a walkthrough to get started creating your own task, on the `big-refactor` branch of the repository (which will be v0.5.0 in the future.)

 ## Setup